0xSR42/notes/notes-on-governance.md

-Caste system evolved in Hinduism around Maurya or Gupta dynasties, probably because it led to lesser conflict at that time compared to Varna system that was in place before that.
-Mahabharata is one account in Hinduism which had Varna system in place.
+Caste system evolved in Hinduism around Maurya or Gupta dynasties, probably because it led to lesser conflict at that time compared to varna system that was in place before that.
+Mahabharata is one account in Hinduism which had varna system in place.

-Breaking caste system by switching Varnas through education and training, seems to lead to lesser conflict, as compared to breaking caste system through (Gandharva) Vivaha.
+Breaking caste system by switching varnas through education and training, seems to lead to lesser conflict, as compared to breaking caste system through (Gandharva) Vivaha.